 You can read more about the scientific reasons why metals are prone to rust due to water.

-In moments of choppings, cuttings, and slicings, the destiny of all your knives rests on the sharpness of your blades.
+In moments of choppings, cuttings, and slicings, the usefulness of all your knives rests on the sharpness of your blades.
 The beauty of using a knife lies in its blade.

 What then happens if the blade is not sharp.
 The knife loses its purpose.
 It becomes useless.
 However, your sharp knives can cause damage if handled wrongly.
-This is why you must check how to handle a knife properly here.
+This is why you must check how to handle a knife properly.

 5. Don’t expose your knives